Menu Close

 20. Cosy at Skansen in Tallinn - ROCCA AL MARE

-If you want to stroll among windmills and small houses, it's like the Skansen in Stockholm.
-It is located at Kopli Bay by the sea and shows village life in old Estonia.
-Use local transport and go from Vabaduse Väljak in the city centre to Sõba which takes 31 minutes.
-Take no. 108, 127A or 129 which run every 20 minutes.
+If you want to stroll among windmills and small houses, it's like Skansen in Stockholm.
+It is located on Kopli Bay by the sea and shows village life in old Estonia.

 21. book a table at the Manna La Roosa restaurant

 Manna La Roosa every style you can think of comes together.
-Put it all in a blender, and serve really good food with it and you have the perfect experience.
+Throw it all in a blender, and serve some really good food with it, and you have the perfect experience.
 You can find Manna La Roosa at Vana-Viru 15.

 22. Be childish at the NUKU Puppet Museum in Tallinn